sonatype/helm3-charts/CONTRIBUTING.md

 Here are the general rules to follow when commenting on PRs for this repo:

-* When responding to a comment, always blockquote what you are responding to (even if it is the entire previous comment).
-This allows the emails to have the necessary conversation context that they otherwise lack
-* When you as the PR author make a change in response to a comment, respond to that comment and include the commit hash where you made the fix.
-Do not resolve the thread
-* The originator of a thread should be the person to mark that thread resolved, typically after reviewing the commit referenced in the response comment from the PR author and finding it acceptable.
 * Unless stated otherwise by the commenter, or clearly not meant to be responded to, all comments on a PR are expected to be addressed before it is merged.
 Sometimes it is alright for a reviewer to approve the PR before all of their comments are addressed, but generally only when those comments are expected to be easily addressable without further